 at /wɒt ə ðeɪ ˈlʊkɪŋ ˈæt/

-The first sentence above is also affected by contrastive stress.
-The word I contrasts with John (I can’t but John can) and is therefore stressed - although in a non-contrastive sentence (eg I can’t go tonight) it would be unstressed.
+A sentence like I can’t but John can is also affected by contrastive stress.
+The word "I" contrasts with "John" and is therefore stressed - although in a non-contrastive sentence (eg I can’t go tonight) it would be unstressed.

 Contrastive stress may not only cause changes in sentence stress, but also in in word stress.
 For instance, the words inductive and deductive would normally be stressed on the second syllable : /ɪnˈdʌktɪv//dɪˈdʌktɪv/, but in the case of a misunderstanding, contrastive stress might be used, causing the stress pattern to change : /aɪ ˈsəd ən ˈɪndʌktɪv əˈprəʊʧ nɒt ˈdiːdʌktɪv/ Notice again how whether or not the syllable is stressed causes a change in vowel quality – the short vowel /ɪ/being used in the unstressed syllable, but the long vowel /iː/ used when the syllable is stressed.